 The fear of contracts

 The most important thing to ensure sustainability in your services is to make your rates clear.
-Put them down in writing during the intiial stages of the project.
-Do you charge by hour, or by complete project?
+Put them down in writing during the initial stages of the project.
+Do you charge by the hour, or by a complete project?
 Make sure your client is agreeable to the way you charge them, so they wouldn’t dispute and withhold payment thereafter.

 If you’re charging by the hour, include a minimum and maximum work-hour clause.
 "Project Red won’t take less than X hours and no more than Y." The X is for your security – you’ll get paid for these hours even if you finish early.
 The Y is for your client’s security.
 He won’t have to pay for more than Y no matter how long it takes for you to finish the job.

-Spell out a payment schedule.
-Do you work with a half now, half after payment schedule, or with 3 installments of 40-40-20?
+Spell out a payment schedule in your contract.
+Do you want it to be half now, half after payment schedule, or with 3 installments of 40-40-20?
 Some freelancers prefer 50-25-25.
 Everyone has a reason for their preferences.
 Personally, I prefer to be paid in 3 installments on bigger projects.
 Usually 40% upfront, 40% when I send the first draft and the final 20% when I send over the finished copy.